dask/dask/docs/source/related-work.rst

    possible please raise an issue if this is of concrete importance to you.)
 *  Distributed generally does not support timeouts or callbacks

+``distributed.CompatibleExecutor`` is a subclass of ``distributed.Executor``
+that does conform to the ``concurrent.futures`` API, allowing it to be used as a drop-in replacement for other Executors using the common API.

 .. _PEP-3184: https://www.python.org/dev/peps/pep-3148/